 Do you want to get rid of nervousness?
 Do you want energy?

-Do you want to eleep well?
-Do you want a brisk and vigorous feeling? you do, try
+Do you want to sleep well ?
+De you want a brisk and vigorous feeling?
+If you do, try now only ask a trial of this valuable tonis.
+COUNTERFEITS.

 Kunkel's Bitter Wine of Iron!